unik-name/help-unikname/docs/get-unikname/creating-unikname-organization.md

 ```

 :::warning
 **You have to copy and save preciously these informations!
-If you lost these informations, you'll also lost access to your cryptoaccount and your @unikname.**
+If you lost these informations, you'll also lost access to this cryptoaccount and its @unikname.**
 :::

 ## Using a COUPON to create the organization @unikname

 Creating an organization @unikname requires a COUPON.
 If you have one, you can continue.
 Otherwise, it's time [to get in contact with the Unikname team](https://www.unikname.com/get-started/) to discuss about your Unikname Connect integration, your specific needs...

 You will get a COUPON in return.

-## Create your @unikname
+## Create the organization @unikname

-Once you have your coupon, all you have to do is create your @unikname!
+Once you have a coupon, all you have to do is to create the @unikname!

-**Don't forget to backup and secure your passphrase**, it will allow you to retrieve access to your @unikname in case you change your device.
+**Don't forget to backup and secure the passphrase**, it will allow you to retrieve access to your @unikname in case you change your device.
 Neither <uns/>, nor Unikname will be able to give you back access to your @unikname.

-With <uns/> CLI you can create your own UNIK token using [`unik:create`](/uns-use-the-network/cli.html#unik-create) command.
+With <uns/> CLI you can create the @unikname using [`unik:create`](https://docs.uns.network/uns-use-the-network/cli.html#unik-create) command.

 :::warning Choosing the @unikname
 Choose the @unikname wisely.
-Indeed, it'll be disclosed to other people and they'll know you by this @unikname and once you've chosen a name, you won't be able to change it.
+Indeed, it'll be disclosed to other people and they'll know your business by this @unikname and once you've chosen a name, you won't be able to change it.
 :::

-As example, for creating the UNIK `organization` token `SpaceElephant` with the coupon you have received:
+As example, for creating the `organization` @unikname `SpaceElephant` with a received coupon:

 ```bash
 $ uns unik:create --explicitValue "SpaceElephant" --type organization --coupon "HERE_THE_COUPON"